Note: It also sees pretty common for people to get a Sak Yant in Chiang Mai. If that's something that interests you, then you can find out more here.

 Get Your Guide offer a tour that you can view by clicking here.
 I believe this takes you up to that room.
 The tour itself is actually pretty good value.
-It comes in at less than $100 and means you don't need to worry about paying for any of your own transport or speaking to the monks when you arrive.
+It comes in at less than $100 and means you don't need to worry about paying for any of your own transport or speaking to the Buddhist monks when you arrive.

 The traditional method of drawing a Sak Yant is shown in the image below.
 You might well know it as a bamboo tattoo.

 However, the only monk performing this did not seem happy with me receiving it this way.

 Instead, I was ushered into the second floor where they were being performed by the famous Master Luang Pi Nunn using a modern tattooing gun.